EVORA-project/evora-ontology/models/docs/termDataProvider.md

 # Slot: term data provider (termDataProvider)

-_An external API or Endpoint that permits to retrieve the terms of this vocabulary_
+_An external API or Endpoint that permits to retrieve the terms of this vocabulary._